Investigating Generalization Behaviours of Generative Flow Networks: Experiments

-We investigate this finding deeper by considering the off-policy interpolation setup and find that for the more difficult tasks (neighbors and cliques) there exists an apparent trade-off between on-policy and off-policy training when estimating $p(x)$ versus $R$ (see \S\ref{ap:full_offline_expts} Figure~\ref{fig:all_policy_interp}).
-In particular, when sampling on-policy (from $P_F(s' | s; \theta)$, $\alpha=0$), approximating $p(x)$ is reasonable.
-In contrast, approximating $R$ is best when sampling uniformly off-policy (from $P_{\gU}(s' | s)$, $\alpha = 1$) even though error for $p(x)$ high.
+We then run the off-policy interpolations (as described in \S\ref{sec:method-offline}), with $P_\alpha = (1 - \alpha)P_F + \alpha P_{\gU}$ and plot the results in Figure~\ref{fig:all_policy_interp}.
+We observe a trade-off between on-policy and off-policy training when estimating $p(x)$ versus $R$.
+We find that for harder tasks (neighbors, cliques), making the data more off-policy ($\alpha=1$) makes $p(x;\theta)$ become worse and $\hat R$ better.
+When sampling on-policy (from $P_F(s' | s; \theta)$, $\alpha=0$), approximating $p(x)$ is reasonable, but approximating $R$ is best when sampling uniformly off-policy (from $P_{\gU}(s' | s)$, $\alpha = 1$). \begin{mycolorbox} \begin{observation} Deviating from the on-policy training distribution induced by $P_F(s' | s; \theta)$ can negatively affect the ability of GFlowNets' to learn $p(x)$. \end{observation} \end{mycolorbox}

-This finding implies that training GFlowNets offline and off-policy may come with challenges depending on the task.
-However, we observe that the model could be learning some informative structure in $F(s)$ that could help it generalize (seen by reasonable estimates for $\log \hat{R}(s)$).
-We test this hypothesis in our second offline and off-policy training setup, and we consider performance on an unseen test (see Figure~\ref{fig:offline_neihgbors:b}).
-We observe that indeed offline and off-policy trained GFlowNets reasonably approximate $R$ on unseen states even when failing to adequately model $p(x)$.
+This implies that training GFlowNets offline or off-policy may come with challenges.
+However, the model could be learning some informative structure in $F(s)$ that helps it generalize (seen by a reasonable $\log \hat{R}(s)$).
+We test this hypothesis in our second offline and off-policy training setup, and consider performance on a test set (Figure~\ref{fig:offline_neihgbors:b}).
+We observe that offline and off-policy trained GFlowNets reasonably approximate $R$ on unseen states even when failing to adequately model $p(x)$. \begin{mycolorbox} \begin{observation} Learning $F(s)$ can facilitate models learning to implicitly predict the reward on unseen states, even when $P_F$ does not adequately approximate $p(x)$ on these states. \end{observation} \end{mycolorbox}

-These results support \textbf{Hypothesis}~\ref{hyp:h1}; training GFlowNets online and on-policy is ideal, where $P_F(s' | s; \theta)$ converges to sampling trajectories proportional to $R$.
-We repeat this experiment (with a left out test set) for the sequence and hypergrid environments.
-Interestingly, we observe that in these environments $p(x)$ is adequately modelled in the offline and off-policy training regime (see \S\ref{ap:seq_grid_offline}).
-This could in-part be due to the reduced complexity of these environments, which we establish by comparing the difficulty of our tasks to the difficulty of fitting the constant reward (see \S\ref{ap:seq_grid_distilled_and_online}).
+These results support \textbf{Hypothesis}~\ref{hyp:h1}; training GFlowNets online and on-policy is ideal, where $P_F(s' | s; \theta)$ converges to sampling in proportion to $R$.
+We repeat these experiments for the sequence and hypergrid environments, where we observe that $p(x)$ is adequately modelled in the offline and off-policy cases (see \S\ref{ap:seq_grid_offline}).
+This may be due to the lesser complexity of these environments, which we establish by comparing the difficulty of our tasks to that of fitting a constant reward (see \S\ref{ap:seq_grid_distilled_and_online}).